 The allegiance between Spain and France gave Spain momentum in ship design and construction that would last throughout the eighteenth century.
 Previous to the eighteenth century, Spain had lost a large part of its navy and was barely able to maintain communications and control across the Atlantic with its colonies.
 It was after the War of the Spanish Succession in 1700 that an alliance with France combined the ship-building skills of both nations, establishing them as the most superior ship constructors in Europe and the world.
 The French changed shipbuilding management and amended the techniques used by both nations.
 The administration was institutionalized and professionalized for the entire industry.
-There was also a new set up of government-sponsored research on the mathematical treatment of ship design (Alvarez, 2011).
-It was also very important for the French to persuade as many talented shipwrights to come work for France from abroad (Pritchard, 1987).
+There was also a new set up of government-sponsored research on the French to persuade as many talented shipwrights to come work for France from abroad (Pritchard, 1987).